bonbonn1912/ConsoleEloCsgo/README.md

 print faceit elo ingame via telnet

 ## Description
-Gets faceit elo via the officials faceit api and prints it either in your console or (team-) chat.
+Gets faceit elo via the official faceit api and prints it either in your console or (team-) chat.
 This is a very early and error prone version

 ## Setup